SethMMorton/input_reader/docs/source/InputReader.rst

 Strings with spaces
 '''''''''''''''''''

-:class:`InputReader` does not let you use strings with spaces in them.
-This is because it is impossible (read: very difficult to implement) to parse each line without splitting them on whitespace first.
-If a key name or other given :obj:`str` had a space, it would be split and be difficult to detect, resulting in unforseen parsing errors.
-For this reasonm, :class:`InputReader` will raise an error if it is attempted to give a :obj:`str` with spaces.
+|InputReader| does not let you use strings with spaces in them.
+This
+is because it is impossible (read: very difficult to implement) to parse each line without splitting them on whitespace first.
+If a key name or other given
+|str| had a space, it would be split and be difficult to detect,
+resulting in unforseen parsing errors.
+For this reasonm,
+|InputReader| will raise an error if it is attempted to give a
+|str| with spaces.

 .. code::